pmichaillat/unemployment/handouts/lecture2.md

 ---

-Watch the lecture videos for week 1 on the topic of "Labor market facts and matching function".
+Watch the lecture videos for week 2 on the topic of "Labor market facts and matching function".
 For each video, write down the most pressing question that came to mind.
-We will discuss and address these questions in class.
+We will discuss and answer these questions in class.

+---

 #### Question about video 3: